d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

 torch.bmm(X, Y).shape
 ```

-We can use minibatch multiplication to compute weighted averages of values in a minibatch.
+In the context of attention mechanisms, we can use minibatch matrix multiplication to compute weighted averages of values in a minibatch.

 ```{.python .input}
 weights = d2l.ones((2, 10)) * 0.1